-After looking at his son, who is not even looking like his father, Lord Sun refused to accept him as his son.
+After looking at his son, who is not even looking like his father, Lord Sun refuses to accept him as his son.
 So he abandoned both Shani and Chaya.
-Both of them faced disregard, disgrace, and suffered through great pain of abandonment.
+They both faced disregard and disgrace and suffered through great pain of abandonment.

 Tapasya of Lord Shiva

-To seek power and sight adequate to his father, Lord Shani struggled and sacrificed his babyhood and youth too.
+Lord Shani struggled and sacrificed his babyhood and youth to seek power and sight adequate to his father.
 He did strict austerity to gratify Lord Shiva.
 Lord Shiva gets impressed by his devotion and intention.
-Finally, Lord Shiva granted a boon to him that he can only have the right and authority to severe penalties and recompenses.
+Finally, Lord Shiva granted a boon to him that he can only have the right and authority to severe penalties and compensations.
 Thus Shani is also known as the god of justice.

-One day Shani was very hungry and went to his mother to ask for food.
-His mother Chhaya told him to wait as she wanted to make an offering to the Gods first.
-Shani insisted on being served even before the Gods and he kicked her in anger.
-Due to his immorality, Shani’s one leg became inactive and he turned lame.
+One day, Shani was hungry and went to his mother to ask for food.
+His mother, Chhaya, told him to wait as she wanted to make an offering to the Gods first.
+Shani insisted on being served even before the Gods, kicking her in anger.
+Due to his immorality, Shani’s one leg became inactive, and he turned lame.

 Wife Curses Shani

 Shani had two wives, Neelima and Damini.
 Neelima or Neela is the first consort of Shani who balances and increases the power of Shani.
 She has the power of the fifth head of Brahma.

 Damini was the daughter of Gandharva as well as the princess.
 Her dance can attract anyone in the whole universe.
 Once Shani was performing his Shiva Pooja and ignored Damini, she cursed him always to have his eyes turned downwards and for his sight to bring trouble.